FistOfTheNorthStar/RailsArduino/README.md

 Check MySQL sock and change it in the database.yml, run `mysqladmin variables | grep 'socket'` and add that.
 Remember to check where Arduino is connected and add it to the config.yml, for me it was `/dev/ttyAMC0` I would consider installing a lighter OS, but you might get into other trouble.
-Then you need to comment out `bootsnap` from the `Gemfile` and `config/boot.rb`, it does not compile correctly.
+`bootsnap` was commented out from the `Gemfile` and `config/boot.rb`, otherwise it does not compile correctly on the Raspbian.

 ### ToDo